recipedude/Schooling/Free to Learn.md

 Fosters thinking about not just self but of the community- creates a sense of responsibility to the community

+If childhood isn’t free, that’s a crime - the right to choose your own path to life, liberty and happiness

+Modern schools deny the human rights of the child

 ### Resources